dkirkby/E4S/projects/Photons.md

 Observe the LED from directly overhead (the "north pole") then at a 90 degree angle (the "equator") and notice that the actual LED emission is far from isotropic.
 The LED body, viewed from above, is not round but elliptical, as shown on page 9 of the datasheet.
 Is the brightness along the equator different when you look at the short or axis of this ellipse?

 Figure 6 of the datasheet shows the LED's **field pattern** of relative luminous intensity (brightness) for different viewing angles.
-An accurate calculation of the photon rate into your eye would need to model account for these field angle effects.
-Instead, we will simply assume that viewing angle of 80 degrees, close to the equator, results in a factor of 10 reduction in the photon rate relative to an isotropic emitter.
+An accurate calculation of the photon rate into your eye would need to model and  account for these field angle effects.
+Instead, we will simply assume that viewing angle of 80 degrees, close to the equator and looking toward the short axis of the ellipse, results in a factor of 10 reduction in the photon rate relative to an isotropic emitter.

 Figure 5 of the datasheet shows that the LED photons are emitted within a narrow range of wavelengths centered around 620 nanometers (nm).